-More than 60 members of the Kentucky School Plant Management Association attended a breakout session Oct.
-29 at the organization’s annual conference in Lexington.
+More than 60 members of the Kentucky School Plant Management Association attended a breakout session on Oct.
+29 at its annual conference.

-Alpha Energy Solutions, along with its building automation supplier Cochrane Supply, offered the audience an update of new developments in the industry.
+Alpha Energy Solutions, along with its building automation supplier Cochrane Supply, offered the audience an update of new industry developments.

-Hoffman, along with Dave Hellman, Alpha’s Director of Energy and Performance, explained applications for new products on the market under the Niagara software platform.
-It integrates diverse systems and devices regardless of manufacturer, or communication protocol into a unified platform that can be easily managed and controlled in real time over the Internet using a standard web browser.
+Along with Dave Hellman, Alpha’s Director of Energy and Performance, Hoffman explained applications for new products on the market under the Niagara software platform.
+It integrates diverse systems and devices regardless of manufacturer or communication protocol into a unified platform that can be easily managed and controlled in real-time over the Internet using a standard web browser.